Cherreads

 "Disciples of Asmoth," he said.
 Not a question.

-Aldren met his eyes.
+Aldren looked up.
 "You recognise them from the description?"

-Aldren turned his helmet once in his hands.
-Looked at the river.
+Aldren turned his helmet once in his hands and looked at the river.

 "And if they've already moved it?"